tsy24/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+The list of elderly is empty.

   Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 NurseyBook shows an error message.

       Use case resumes at step 2.

+**UC3: Add additional notes about an elderly**

+**MSS**

+1. User requests to list elderly (that the user is in-charge of)
+2. NurseyBook shows a list of elderly
+3. User requests to add a remark/additional notes to a specific elderly in the list
+4. NurseyBook adds the remark to the elderly

+    Use case ends.

+**Extensions**

+* 2a.
+The list of elderly is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.

+**UC4: Delete a tag from an elderly**

+**MSS**

+1. User requests to list elderly (that the user is in-charge of)
+2. NurseyBook shows a list of elderly
+3. User requests to delete tag from a specific elderly in the list
+4. NurseyBook deletes the tag from the elderly

+    Use case ends.

+**Extensions**

+* 2a.
+The list of elderly is empty.

+  Use case ends.

+* 3a.
+Tag to delete from elderly does not exist.

+    * 3a1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.

+**UC5: Find an elderly**

+**MSS**

+1. User requests to find an elderly
+2. NurseyBook shows a list of elderly that matches the user's query (by name)

+   Use case ends.

+**Extensions**

+* 2a.
+The list of elderly is empty.

+  Use case ends.

+* *a.
+At any time, the user requests to view help.

+**Use cases of task commands**

-**Use case: Delete a task**
+**UC6: Delete a task**

 **MSS**